On High Moments and the Spectral Norm of Large Dilute Wigner Random Matrices: Introduction

 \section{Introduction}

-The spectral theory of random matrices of high dimensions has been started in the middle of fifties by the works of E. Wigner, where the eigenvalue distribution of the ensemble $\{A^{(n)}\}$ of real symmetric matrices of the form
+The spectral theory of random matrices of high dimensions has been started by E. Wigner in the middle of fifties, when the eigenvalue distribution of the ensemble $\{A^{(n)}\}$ of real symmetric matrices of the form

 where $\{a_{ij}, i\le j\}$ are jointly independent random variables with zero mean value and the variance $v^2$ has been studied \cite{W}.
 It was proved by E. Wigner that the normalized eigenvalue counting function of $A_n$ converges in the limit $n\to\infty$ to a non-random limiting distribution that has the density of the semicircle form.
 It is common to refer to (1.1) as to the Wigner ensemble of random matrices.
 The limiting eigenvalue distribution of $A_n$ is often referred as to the semicircle (or Wigner) law.